The Eye (2002 film): Production

-The Eye is a co-production of MediaCorp Raintree Pictures in Singapore and Applause Pictures of Hong Kong, and was shot in Hong Kong and Thailand with a pan-Asian cast and crew, including Malaysian actress Angelica Lee, Chinese-Canadian singer Lawrence Chou, Singaporean singer-actor Pierre Png and Thai actress Chutcha Rujinanon.
-The crew included Thai cinematographer Decha Seementa and the Thai music collective Orange Music provided the score.
+The Eye is a co-production between Singapore's MediaCorp Raintree Pictures and Hong Kong's Applause Pictures, and was shot in Hong Kong and Thailand with a pan-Asian cast and crew, including Malaysian actress Angelica Lee, Chinese-Canadian singer Lawrence Chou, Singaporean actor Pierre Png and Thai actress Chutcha Rujinanon.
+The crew included Thai cinematographer Decha Seementa, and the Thai music collective Orange Music provided the score.

 Danny and Oxide Pang said they were inspired to write the screenplay for The Eye by a report they had seen in a Hong Kong newspaper 13 years before, about a 16-year-old girl who had received a corneal transplant and committed suicide soon after.

-Oxide said in an interview: "We'd always wondered what the girl saw when she regained her eyesight finally and what actually made her want to end her life".
+Oxide Pang said in an interview: "We'd always wondered what the girl saw when she regained her eyesight finally and what actually made her want to end her life".

-At the end, the scene with the accident, is based on an actual event from Bangkok gas explosion on New Petchburi Road on 24 September 1990.
+At the end, the scene with the accident, is based on the 1990 Bangkok gas explosion on New Petchburi Road.
 It killed 88 people, injured 36 people, destroyed 67 cars, and caused 215 million baht in damage.